 The race was the Run for Fun 5K in Winona Lake, Indiana and post-race entertainment included banjo music!
 Another fun race was the Pie Run 5K in Garrett, Indiana.
 I received a pie T-shirt with my race entry and overall and age group winners were given freshly-baked pies as prizes.

 In Bellevue, Ohio the Bellevue Rec Center 5K was accompanied by a pancake breakfast after the race.
 The Bulldog Blast 5K in New Haven, Indiana has runners run with and through a parade that takes place during festival weekend.
+I ran the Bulldog in 2010 and 2011.
 The 5-Kilt Get Green 5K in Fort Wayne, Indiana features many runners wearing green face paint and wearing kilts.

 The first race I ever ran was the Milan Melon Festival 5K in Milan, Ohio which has been taking place since 1958 and also features a unique “Watermelon” category for special age group awards for more plus size runners.